 - Ear defenders are a must for kids.
 The music can be really loud close to the stages or in some of the dance tents.
 They will also appreciate them if they need some quiet time in all the crowds.
 Plus they may even enable them to have a quick nap on the go.

 - Pre warn the kids about the crowds, they can be huge and totally overwhelming.
 If you see your child start to be panicked then leave the area immediately.
-There are always quite places to retreat to.
+There are always quiet places to retreat to.
 Green kids and the kidzfield both have quiet tents.

 - Keep everyone fed and hydrated.